OnePlus hack exposed credit cards of up to 40,000 people

-If you bought a OnePlus phone between November and January, best check your credit card statement.
+If you bought a OnePlus phone such as the OnePlus 5T between November and January, you'd best check your credit card statement.

-The phone maker on Friday confirmed that its website, oneplus.net, was hacked, potentially exposing detailed credit card information of up to 40,000 customers.
+The phone maker on Friday confirmed in a statement that its website, oneplus.net, was hacked, potentially exposing the detailed credit card information of up to 40,000 customers.

 The company sent an email to customers saying that card numbers, expiration dates and security codes "may have been compromised."